DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 Operational Risk Quantification

-Basel III OR CRD IV AMA Solvency II
+Basel III OR CRD IV Quantitative RCSA ICAAP Solvency II

 • Business Process Registry with asset dependency mapping